Places in Syria

 The situation in Syria remains volatile and dangerous after over a decade of conflict and insecurity.

 Fighting has at various times led to the temporary suspension of commercial flights, road closures, and the closure of some border crossings.
-Some border crossings are in the hands of non-state armed groups.
+Major motorways (M4 and M5) may be affected.
+Curfews have been imposed across the country.

 Journalists in Syria

-Journalists and other foreigners in opposition-held areas are vulnerable to:
+Journalists and other foreigners may be vulnerable to:

 • mistreatment by armed groups